-A lot of meat grinder specs come down to your personal preferences and needs.
+A lot of the specs of meat grinders come down to your personal preferences and needs.

 For example, the capacity you should look for depends on how much meat you plan on grinding.
-If you only plan on grinding one cut a season to make some burgers, a meat grinder capable of processing hundreds of pounds per hour is overkill.
+If you only plan on grinding one cut a season to make some burgers, meat grinders capable of processing hundreds of pounds per hour are overkill.
 On the other hand, if you use all your tags every season and grind most of the meat, a small, compact grinder is going to take forever, if it can even handle it.

 Similarly, check the wattage.
 Higher wattage grinders have more power and can push through tougher cuts and potentially even the spare bone.
 Of course, they also use more electricity and are often louder.
 They can be unnecessary if you don’t grind a lot.